occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 A competing consumer subscription model wraps another subscription model to allow several subscribers to subscribe to the same subscription.
 One of the subscribes will get a lock of the subscription and receive events from it, the others will be in standby.
 If a subscriber looses its lock, another subscriber will take over automatically.
 To achieve distributed locking, the subscription model uses a `org.occurrent.subscription.api.blocking.CompetingConsumerStrategy` to support different algorithms.
 You can write custom algorithms by implementing this interface yourself.
-To use it, first depend on the `CompetingConsumerSubscriptionModel`:
+But to use it, first depend on the `CompetingConsumerSubscriptionModel`:

 {% include macros/subscription/blocking/util/competingconsumer/maven.md %}